SarinSwift/MOB2.3-ConcurrencyAndParallelism/README.md

 8. How does GCD work?
 GCD, under the hood, contains a thread pool where the developer does not have the ability to know or change which task will be executed first.
 The tasks are put into a thread pool and are processed based on fifo.
 Since we, developers, don't need to create or destroy threads, we get great performance and low execution latency.

 9. Explain the relationship between a process, a thread and a task.
 Process - Contains at least 1 thread, but can have many threads.
-Thread - is something that happens inside a process Task - a piece of work to be preformed.
+Thread - is something that happens inside a process.
+Task - a piece of work to be preformed.
 It gets run on threads.

 10. Are there any threads running by default?
 Which ones?